 I’ve been playing video games since I can remember visiting my grandparents at the Oregon coast.
 When my cousins got their Nintendo 64 in 1996, their Super Nintendo was retired to my grandparents nearby and became a featured amenity when I came to stay.
 Around the same time, the Oregon Trail CD-ROM game was considered “educational content” in my school district at the time.
 We had designated library time to pack up our wagons with too many supplies and inevitably die of dysentery.
 By the end of the decade, I had received a lime green Gameboy Color for my birthday and started collecting Pokémon badges as fast as I could.
 The 90s were a wonderful time to grow up in, if affordable access to video games was at all a concern of yours.

 While YouTube is still the largest video sharing website, the gaming community has their own called Twitch.
 On the site, gamers of all skill levels and personalities are able to stream themselves playing the games of their choosing.
+Having access to a streamlabs obs download helps these streamers improve the quality of their content and makes their streams more attractive to potential followers as they are able to add more themes, widgets and apps for increased interactivity with viewers.
 The more followers you have, the bigger the chance for more revenue.
+Many people hoping to make it big online look to multiple social media streams (like Instagram) to build up their following to new heights.
+People often follow and unfollow certain social media accounts which can lead to a stagnant follower-count; using a service like Nitreo can help to build a following organically to surpass the existing count and reach a wider audience that could help boost revenue.
 In August, the streamer known as ‘Ninja’ was the first to reach 10 million followers, but that wasn’t the only headline about the 27 year old.
 The streamer recently said during one of his streams that he actively chooses to not stream with female gamers, to avoid scrutiny and rumors of dating.
 He says the harassment is something he wants to “minimize from our life,” meaning his and his wife’s.
 Harassment is no stranger to anyone with the slightest of online presence, but has been especially prevalent in the gaming community.

 In August of 2014, the #GamerGate controversy took flight against several females in the industry, including Zoë Quinn and the extensive death and rape threats against her and her family.
 The unorganized, 4chan inspired group claimed journalists and feminists were unfairly covering the community and the dumpster fire was immediately ignited.